Is My Baby Getting Enough Milk? (Part 2)

 4. It is possible to breastfeed even if the baby needs to be supplemented.

 Thus, when breastfeeding is not going well, what does this mean in terms of our approach?

-1. This means that as long as the baby is latching on reasonably well to the breast, that we do not encourage the mother to express or pump her milk as a way to increase milk supply.
-Pumping and hand expression are work, time consuming work, and we believe that when a mother feels obliged to pump or express her milk, she is likely to stop breastfeeding altogether much earlier than if she does not pump or express her milk.
+1. This means that as long as the baby is latching on reasonably well on the breast, that we do not encourage the mother to express or pump her milk as a way to increase milk supply.
+Pumping and hand expression are work, time consuming work, and we believe that when a mother feels obliged to pump or express her milk, she is likely to stop breastfeeding much earlier than if she does not pump or express her milk.
 Or she is much more likely to go to exclusive pumping and bottle feeding.

-There is plenty of evidence that what a mother can express or pump is not the same as what the baby receives from the breast.
+There is plenty of evidence that what a mother can express, or pump is not the same as what the baby receives from the breast.
 A baby who is well latched on can get much more than what a mother might be able to pump.
 A baby poorly latched on will get less milk.
-Thus in case the mother is told to pump in order to increase her milk supply and she gets very little milk, she might be discouraged and think that her baby also gets very little from the breast and give up breastfeeding altogether.
+Thus, in case the mother is told to pump in order to increase her milk supply and she gets very little milk, she might be discouraged and think that her baby also gets very little from the breast and give up breastfeeding altogether.

-On the other hand, if the mother is able to express all the milk the baby needs, she should have been able to feed the baby exclusively at the breast and therefore the approach should be not to just say, “That’s fine, lovely”, but help her so that the baby can get the milk from the breast.
+On the other hand, if the mother is able to express all the milk the baby needs, she should have been able to feed the baby exclusively at the breast and therefore the approach should be not to just say, “That’s fine, wonderful”, but help her so that the baby can get the milk from the breast.

 Breast compression is like pumping but instead of pumping into a container, the mother pumps directly into the baby, eliminating the “middle man”.